Best Daily Fantasy Sports (US)

 The legality of daily fantasy sports is that the biggest issue, currently, in the US.
 Answering the question of “Is Daily Fantasy Sports legal?” is difficult to try, and it always depends on what state you’re talking about.

-In most jurisdictions around the world, Daily Fantasy Sports is taken into account a gambling product and requires a gaming license to work.
+In most jurisdictions around the world, Daily Fantasy Sports is taken into account as a gambling product and requires a gaming license to work.
 In the US, the legality of Daily Fantasy Sports is usually quite murky.

 Backing up a touch-first: the whole industry sprung up within the wake of the passage of the Unlawful Internet Gambling Enforcement Act of 2006.
 That federal law deals specifically with payment processing for online gambling, but it's a carveout that exempts fantasy sports.